Skip to content

 Understanding Shell vs CMD

-Shell commands are specific to the Windows Namespace.
-They resolve to actual paths like 📁C:\Users\User\AppData.
-CMD commands are standard instructions for the command line interface.
-Shell commands are not case-sensitive.
+Shell commands are specific to the Windows Namespace, resolving to actual paths like 📁C:\Users\User\AppData.
+CMD commands, on the other hand, are standard instructions for the command line interface.
+Good to know: shell commands aren’t case-sensitive.

 Creating Custom Shortcuts

-You can create desktop shortcuts by right-clicking your desktop, selecting New > Shortcut, and typing explorer shell:AppsFolder.
+You can create desktop shortcuts by right-clicking your desktop, then selecting New > Shortcut, and typing the shell command itself, like explorer shell:AppsFolder.
 You can also find specific folder locations in the Registry Editor at 🗝️HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\FolderDescriptions.

 Summary

-Shell commands are a fast and easy way to navigate Windows 11.
+Think of shell commands as a quick way to get around Windows 11.
 By using the shell:Name format, you can skip the manual clicking and go straight to the files you need.
 These shortcuts make managing your system folders much faster for everyday users.

 Can I create custom shell commands?